nkpremices/Elegant-Wedding/README.md

-# Elegant-Weeding
+# Elegant-Wedding
-A platform to provide elegant weeding for everyone
+A platform to provide elegant wedding for everyone